back to top

 Gurgaon Polo and Equestrian Club

 Gurgaon polo and Equestrian Club are located in Gurgaon, Haryana.
 Randeep Hooda, a famous Bollywood actor, known for various eccentric roles in Hindi cinema, owned the Gurgaon polo and Equestrian club.
-According to Hooda, the vision is to create a world-class Polo & Equestrian facility to make it accessible for every age group and connect every activity and sports around hounds and nature.
+According to Hooda, the vision is to create a world-class Polo & Equestrian facility to make it accessible for every age group and connect every activity and sport around hounds and nature.

 Amateur Riders’ Club (ARC)

 The Amateur Riders’ Club (ARC) started in 1942 and is one of the oldest and largest private civilian riding clubs in India.
 Situated in the heart of Mumbai, it is a hub for equestrian sports throughout the year.
-The club provides riding lessons for all ages, and organizes activities such as show jumping, polo, dressage, plot tent pegging and more.
+The club provides riding lessons for all ages and organizes activities such as show jumping, polo, dressage, plot tent pegging, and more.

 Calcutta Polo Club